box/developer.box.com/guides/metadata/instances/index.md

 For example, a user might have assigned an `invoiceData` metadata template to a file and provided 2 values, one for the invoice ID and one for the customer ID.

+You can assign up to 100 templates to specific file or folder.

 [template]: g://metadata/templates
 [instance]: g://metadata/instances